ms/buildtogether.tech/process/index.md

 To start our exploration of the longer feedback loops in <span f="feedback-loops"/>, let's look at a process that nobody uses, but which appears in almost every textbook.
-It's called the <span g="waterfall_model">waterfall model</span>, and it divides development into a series of discrete phases, each of which is completed before the next begins:
+It's called the <span i="waterfall model;
+process!waterfall" g="waterfall_model">waterfall model</span>, and it divides
+development into a series of discrete phases, each of which is completed before the next begins:

 1. Gather requirements.